Identity crisis: Marcian theory

 James Marcia's research on identity statuses of adolescents also applies to Erikson's framework of identity crises in adolescents.

 Identity foreclosure is an identity status which Marcia claimed is an identity developed by an individual without much choice.
 "The foreclosure status is when a commitment is made without exploring alternatives.
 Often these commitments are based on parental ideas and beliefs that are accepted without question".
 Identity foreclosure can contribute to identity crises in adolescents when the "security blanket" of their assumed identity is removed.
 These "foreclosed individuals often go into crisis, not knowing what to do without being able to rely on the norms, rules, and situations to which they have been accustomed".
-An example of this would be a son of a farmer who learns that his father is selling the farm, and whose identity as an heir to a farm and the lifestyle and identity of a farmer has been shaken by that news.
+An example of this would be a son of a farmer who learns that his father is selling the farm, and whose identity as an heir to a farm and the lifestyle and identity of a farmer has been disrupted by that news.

 Identity diffusion is a Marcian identity status that can lead to identity crises in adolescents.
 Identity diffusion can be described as "the apathetic state that represents the relative lack of both exploration and commitment".
 Identity diffusion can overlap with diagnoses such as schizophrenia and depression, and can best be described as a lack of identity structure.
 An example of an identity crisis emerging from this status is an adolescent who becomes reclusive after his identity as a star athlete is destroyed by a serious injury.

 Identity moratorium is the status that Marcia theorizes lasts the longest in individuals, is the most volatile, and can be best described as "the active exploration of alternatives".
 Individuals experiencing identity moratorium can be very open-minded and thoughtful but also in crisis over their identity.
 An example of this would be a college student who lacks conviction in their future after changing majors multiple times but still cannot seem to find their passion.

 Identity achievement is the resolution to many identity crises.
-Identity achievement occurs when the adolescent has explored and committed to important aspects of their identity."
+Identity achievement occurs when the adolescent has explored and committed to important aspects of their identity.